-- complied with section 239 of the Act (which sets out the open meeting requirements); or, - ii. complied with a procedure by-law in respect of a meeting or a part of a meeting that was closed to the public.
+- i. complied with section 239 of the Act (which sets out the open meeting requirements); or, - ii. complied with a procedure by-law in respect of a meeting or a part of a meeting that was closed to the public.

-To find out who the investigator is for a particular municipality, members of the public can call the municipality, or consult the "Find Your Municipality" list in our website's Municipal Matters section (www.ombudsman.on.ca).
+To find out who the investigator is for a particular municipality, members of the public can call the municipality, or consult the "Find Your Municipality" database in our website's Municipal Investigations section (www.ombudsman.on.ca).

-Investigations are focused strictly on whether or not the open meeting requirements of the Municipal Act have been followed.
-They do not probe any other municipal issues.
+Closed meeting investigations are focused strictly on whether or not the open meeting requirements of the Municipal Act have been followed.
+They do not deal with any other municipal issues.